 Connect With Us

-A broken toe can be very painful and lead to complications if not properly fixed.
-If you have any concerns about your feet, contact Paul Hutchison, DPM from Hutchison Foot Clinic.
+Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
+If you have any concerns about your feet, contact Paul Hutchison, DPM of Hutchison Foot Clinic.
 Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact our office located in Memphis, TN .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.